tetov/compas_rcf/CONTRIBUTING.md

    python -m compas_rcf.install_rhino
    ```

+### Make a pull request

-5. Make sure all tests pass:
+1. Make sure all tests pass on the unmodified code:

    ```bash
    invoke test
    ```

-6. Start making your changes to the **master** branch (or branch off of it).
+2. Start making your changes to the **master** branch (or branch off of it) on your fork.
-7. Make sure all tests still pass:
+3. Make sure all tests still pass:

    ```bash
    invoke test
    ```

-8. Add yourself to the *Contributors* section of `AUTHORS.md`.
+4. Add yourself to the *Contributors* section of `AUTHORS.md`.
-9. Document the changes in the `CHANGELOG.md`
+5. Document the changes in the `CHANGELOG.md`
-10. Commit your changes and push your branch to GitHub.
+6. Commit your changes and push your branch to GitHub.
-11. Create a [pull request](https://help.github.com/articles/about-pull-requests/) through the GitHub website.
+7. Create a [pull request](https://help.github.com/articles/about-pull-requests/) through the GitHub website.

 During development, use [pyinvoke](http://docs.pyinvoke.org/) tasks on the
 command line to ease recurring operations: